vinaykumarpabba/gradle-theme-park-rides/README.md

   - Initialization: Gradle determines which projects are going to take part in the build.
 Executes the `settings.gradle` file.
   - Configuration: Gradle configures the projects and tasks that will be executed.
 Gradle learns about the tasks and their dependencies.
 This is where the `build.gradle` files are executed.
 Builds in-memory model of the project is created.
   - Execution: Gradle executes the tasks that were configured in the previous step.
 The tasks themselves are executed in the order they were configured.
 This is where the actual work is done.
+- `./gradlew gD --info` log output is in three different phases.
+- The `up-to-date` message during the execution phase indicates that the task has already been executed and its outputs are still valid, so it will not be executed again.

+- There is also some stuff about the `Gradle Daemon` which is a long-running process that can speed up the build process by keeping the Gradle runtime in memory.
+It is started automatically when you run a Gradle command and will be reused for subsequent commands.
+You can stop the daemon with `./gradlew --stop`.
+Helps with faster builds by avoiding the overhead of starting a new JVM for each build.
+-
+- We can also debug tasks from the command line using `--debug` option.
+This will provide detailed information about the task execution and can help in troubleshooting issues.
+Or using Intellij IDEA, we can run the Gradle task in debug mode by clicking on the debug icon next to the task in the Gradle tool window.
+This will allow us to set breakpoints and step through the code.
+-